YiOuyang1/FalconSign/arithmetic/README.md

 ## Non-Open-Source Modules
 Due to licensing or code review restrictions, the following modules are not included in this release:

+`fpr_mul_opt_2pipe`

+- Describe:This module is an optimized version of a pipelined floating-point multiplier with a latency of 2 cycles.

+`fpr_mul_const_opt_2pipe`

+- Describe:This module is an optimized version of a pipelined floating-point multiplier with a latency of 2 cycles, where one input is a constant.

 `counter_ce`

 - Describe:counter